pguyton/Sample_App/README.md

 * Fork this project on their own GitHub.
 * Implement their given task.
 * Create any necessary database objects.
 Create entities for those data objects, and map them properly in the Doctrine mapping files.
-* Unit test any code that they write.
 * Commit all code back to their own GitHub and send a link when finished.